 For example, California's transient occupancy taxes aren't imposed statewide, but state law gives cities and counties the authority to impose them.
-And impose them they do: According to Consumer Reports, the taxes in Los Angeles and San Francisco both exceed 15%, while San Jose and San Diego both top 10%.
+And impose them they do: According to Consumer Reports, the taxes in Los Angeles and San Francisco both exceed 14%, while San Jose and San Diego both top 10% or more.

 Hotel taxes can get steep.
 In Houston, which Consumer Reports says has the highest hotel tax in the country, the rate is 17%.

 - That's a combination of a 6% state tax, a 7% county tax, a 2% city tax and a 2% tax by the body that oversees sports venues.